-Here are a few FAQ that might help you before you embark on a sea eagle safari in Lofoten:
+Here are a few FAQs that might help you before you embark on a sea eagle safari in Lofoten:

 What clothing is included in my sea eagle safari?
-The included items will be goggles, a life jacket, cap, gloves, and a knowledgeable guide.
+The included items will be goggles, a life jacket, a cap, gloves, and a knowledgeable guide.